top of page

 What are we aiming for?

-Summits, convenings, congresses, and gatherings are vital for cultivating Black unity, building Black political power, and empowering organizations.
+Organization and deeper relationships within the Black liberation movement.
+Summits, convenings, congresses, and gatherings are vital for cultivating Black unity, building Black political power, and building structures and organizations in our interest.
 These events provide a platform for collective creativity, where diverse perspectives on our communities' challenges can be shared and opportunities explored.
 With intentionality and alignment toward unified goals, actionable strategies can be developed.

 The Importance of Black Left Unity: At its core, Black Left Unity represents a strategic alignment of ideologies and actions to confront the multifaceted forms of oppression Black people face.
 It transcends divisions and fosters solidarity based on a shared commitment to liberation and self-determination.
 In a world imbued with racism, economic exploitation, and militarization targeted at Black people, such unity becomes not only desirable but imperative for effecting meaningful change and collective survival.